jlrd/ScheduledTaskReleasePipeline/README.md

 PS1 (Git) > Jenkins (Pipeline Job) > Jenkins Agent (Scheduled Task)

+I'm a proponent of the release pipelines of all shapes, sizes, and make-ups.
+They are process automation implementations that take input, typically a "source of truth", such as code or config from source code management and resulting in some production output.
+Using structured, repeatable, and robust processes.

-This methodology is slightly off what I think standard usage for Jenkins is.
+My use of Jenkins is slightly off what I think the mainstream use is.
 My "slaves" aka (Agents) are not "building" anything but they are facilitating something.
-That something is delivering my up to the minute "schedulded task" code to a location where it can be successfuly.
+That something is delivering my up to the minute "scheduled task" code to a location where it can be successfully executed.
+It is also driven more by schedule then by a code change.
 Typically that is targeted to a Agent instance that is running with credentials that will allow code to do what it needs.

 In my Scheduled Task consolidation project there many dozen of scheduled tasks running on many dozens of servers.
-After consolidation I have about 6 management hosts running all scheduled tasks that are delivered and executed from Git.
+After consolidation I had about a half dozen management hosts running all scheduled tasks that are delivered and executed code sourced from Git.
 Each of those management hosts has 2 or 3 agent instances.

 ## From